xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCENARIO.SHOW**(**scen\_name**)

-Scen\_name    is the name of the previously defined scenario whose values you want to switch to.
+Scen\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the previously defined scenario whose values you want to switch to.

 Return to [top](#Q)